Tax-Smart Withdrawals

 It hasn’t been easy for firms or their advisors to organize and optimize multi-account withdrawals for clients.
 Using traditional best practices for these activities can be complex and require coordinating asset allocation and asset location by hand to minimize the burden of taxes.
 Attempting to use the spreadsheet method to accomplish these tasks can be time-consuming and is extremely prone to errors.
 To overcome this challenge and save hours for themselves and thousands of dollars for clients, advisors and firms need software to look at all accounts as a whole household, not individually.

-- Know what to sell and when to sell it – LifeYield shows what accounts to sell from and which order to sell assets in to fulfill the best withdrawal scenario for the client.
+- Know what to sell and when to sell it – SEI LifeYield shows what accounts to sell from and which order to sell assets in to fulfill the ideal withdrawal scenario for the client.

 - Pay attention to asset location – Create harmony between assets and where they are located within the portfolio to improve tax efficiency and after-tax returns.

-When it comes to withdrawals, they can be facilitated from one account or multiple, regardless of their tax types (tax-deferred, tax-exempt, or taxable).
-Hybrid scenarios are also accommodated at multiple levels, making LifeYield the solution with the most comprehensive withdrawal capabilities on the market.
+Withdrawals can be facilitated from one or multiple accounts, regardless of their tax types (tax-deferred, tax-exempt, or taxable).
+Hybrid scenarios are also accommodated at multiple levels.

-How Tax-Smart Withdrawals Work With Other LifeYield Engines
+How Tax-Smart Withdrawals Work With Other SEI LifeYield Engines

 By reducing the amount of taxes paid by the client, you are increasing the amount of their money they get to keep within their portfolio.
 This also increases your AUM and revenue over the long haul.